 To answer question (1), we created 10 randomly generated probabilistic assignment for the atoms in V1; we ensured that the resulting lineage formula had non-trivial reliability, i.e., in (0.1,0.9).
-We then tested precision: Out of the top 10 influential variables, how many were returned in the top 10 using sufficient lineage (Sec.
+We then tested the precision, that is, out of the top 10 influential variables, how many were returned in the top 10 using sufficient lineage (Sec.
 3.3)?
-Fig. 6(b) shows that for high error rates, $\varepsilon = 0.1$, we still are able to recover 6 of the top 10 influential variables and for lower error rates, $\varepsilon = 0.01$, we do even better: the average number of recovered top 10 values is 9.6.
+Fig. 6(b) shows that for high error rates, $\varepsilon = 0.1$, we still are able to recover 6 of the top 10 derivatives and for lower error rates, $\varepsilon = 0.01$, we do even better: the average number of recovered top 10 values is 9.6.
 The precision trails-off for very small error rates due to small swaps in rankings near the bottom of the top 10, e.g., all top 5 are within the top 10.

 To answer question (2), we used the same randomly generated probabilistic assignments for the atoms in V1 as in the answer to question (1).
 Fig. 6(a) shows the average number of terms in the top k explanations returned by the method of Sec.
 4.3 that are actual sufficient explanations versus the number of terms retained by the formula.
 We have an average recall of approximately 0.7 (with low standard deviation), while keeping only a few coefficients.
-Here, we are using the heuristic construction of polynomial lineage.
-Thus, this experiment should be viewed as a lower bound on the quality of using polynomial lineage for providing explanations.